elotroalex/chiens/_texts/translation.md

 - {:.sp} The Messenger.

-- How! your promises? your remorse? your letter?
+- What! your promises? your remorse? your letter?

 ---